 Pantry Moths in Dog Food & Other Pet Food – What to Do

 The moths that you find in pet food, as well as other dry goods and foods, are typically Indian meal moths.
-These moths and other pantry pests usually come into the home through food packages.
+These moths and other bugs found in dog food usually make their way into the home through the food packages themselves.
 The bag or box of food most likely became contaminated while it was at the factory or warehouse.
-Spoilage may also happen while sitting on a shelf in an infested environment such as a storage facility or during transportation.
+Spoilage can also happen while food packages sit on a shelf in an infested environment such as a storage facility or during transportation.

 Pantry moths are attracted to dog food and other dry pet food because their eggs can be hidden easily.
 As soon as the moth eggs hatch into larvae, their feeding stage, the scavengers are right where they need to be – close to a food source.

 Noticing an infested bag of pet food may be difficult.
-The moths are likely to still be in their early egg stage.
-During the egg stage, the moth only measures about 1-2 hundredths of an inch.
+The moths are likely to still be in their early egg stage which means they will be harder to spot.
+During the egg stage, they will only measure about 1-2 hundredths of an inch.
 After hatching from the eggs, the larvae will measure up to ½ an inch and have a worm-like appearance.
-If you are not inspecting the food, which most of us aren’t, you will not recognize a moth problem until you spot an adult moth flying around.
+If you are not inspecting the food, which most of us aren’t, you will not recognize a moth problem until you spot an adult flying around.

-Once you see an adult moth, it has already gone from egg to larvae, and pupa to adult—with a female adult having the ability to lay up to 400 eggs within 2 weeks.
-Clearly, detecting or preventing a moth problem before this happens is important to get rid of moths that can reproduce so rapidly!
+Once you see an adult moth, it has already gone through a large portion of its life cycle.
+It’s gone from egg to larvae, and pupa to adult—with a female adult having the ability to lay up to 400 eggs within 2 weeks.
+Clearly, detecting or preventing a problem is important because these pantry pests can reproduce so rapidly!

-Get Rid of Moths in Dog Food and Pet Food with these Natural Solutions:
+Prevent and Get Rid of Moths in Pet Food with These Natural Solutions:

-- To prevent moths from inhabiting your dog’s or cat’s food, dump the entire bag into an air tight container after thoroughly inspecting it.
-Any nearby moths will not be able to sniff out or gain access to the food, and will move along.
+- To prevent moths from inhabiting your pet’s food, dump the entire bag into an airtight container after thoroughly inspecting it.
+Any others nearby will not be able to sniff out or gain access to the food and will move along.

-- Keep any other dry food that is in the area in air tight containers or a freezer, if the food is freezer friendly.
+- Keep any other dry food that is in the area in a sealed container or a freezer, if it’s freezer friendly.

-- Promptly recycle or remove any boxes or packaging that the food came in because moth eggs may be hidden inside the corrugate of cardboard boxes.
+- Promptly recycle or remove any boxes or food packaging that it came in because moth eggs may be hidden under the seams or inside the corrugate of cardboard boxes.

-- Clean up any areas where traces of pet food may be present.
-Vacuum and wipe away any crumbs in the surrounding area of the stored food.
-Doing so will eliminate any attractants that may lure moths into the space.
+- Clean up the storage area where traces of pet food may be present.
+Vacuum and wipe away any crumbs in the surrounding area.
+Doing so will eliminate any attractants that may lure them into the space.